dubpirate/WikiCast/README.md

 ### Install and Run

  1. Download or clone this repo.
- 2. In the commandline, navigate to WikiCast
+ 2. In the commandline, navigate to WikiCast/src
  3. Run `python3 __main__.py`, and put the Wikipedia URL in at the prompt.